chelseaju/TahcoRoll/DSK/README.md

 [DSK](https://github.com/GATB/dsk)[1] is a disk-based hashing method, which divides *k*-mers into bins using a specific hash function based on the targeted memory and disk space.
 We compile its source code with different parameters to account for arbitrary *k*-mer lengths.
 We set *-DKSIZELIST* to 32, 96, and 160 based on the range of the *k*-mer sizes in the list.
 If the list contains all possible sizes from 15 to 150, we set *-DKSIZELIST="32 64 96 128 160"*.

-Given a list of *k*-mers, we first load them to memory and determine the range of the sizes.
-We index the reads with different *k's* using the main program of the appropriate compiled code, and dump the all possible *k*-mer frequencies into a human readable format.
-The final frequencies of the representative *k*-mers are retrieved by examining each *k*-mer from the dump function.
+Given a list of *k*-mers, we first load them to memory and determine the range of their sizes.
+We index reads with different *k's* using the main program of the appropriate compiled code, and dump all *k*-mer frequencies into a human readable format.
+The final frequencies of the representative *k*-mers are retrieved through the output from the dump function.

 ```
 bin/dsk_wide/dsk -verbose 0 -file readfile -kmer-size k -abundance-min 0 -out tmpdir/kmers.h5 -out-tmp tmpdir -out-compress 9